-Homeless assistance is available through the U.S. Department of Housing and Urban Development (HUD) and individual state programs.
+Homelessness assistance is available through the U.S. Department of Housing and Urban Development (HUD) and individual state programs.
 Each homelessness assistance program can offer different services in addition to housing aid such as help with food and medical attention.
-There is additional homeless veteran assistance in most states for those who have served in the U.S military.
+There is additional homeless veteran assistance in most states for qualifying individuals who have served in the U.S military.
 Former service members who are homeless or at risk of becoming homeless may be able to receive help from resources from Veteran Assistance (VA).
-For more information on homeless assistance, review the sections below.
+For more information on homelessness assistance, review the sections below.

 While each homelessness assistance program can have different eligibility requirements, most are open to individuals and families considered homeless.
-Homeless assistance is also available to those at imminent risk of becoming homeless.
+Homelessness assistance is also available to those at imminent risk of becoming homeless.
 This can include if an individual or family is fleeing or attempting to flee from domestic violence and may become homeless as a result.
 There are other federal statutes that specify who is considered homeless and qualifies for assistance.
-Download our detailed guide for more details on eligibility requirement for housing assistance.
+Download our guide to learn more about the requirements for housing assistance.

 How does HUD help homeless people?

 To help homeless people, HUD works with state-level agencies to provide resources to seniors in need or at risk of homelessness.
-The HUD Exchange Homeless Assistance website can direct homeowners towards foreclosure-avoidance specialists and put qualified individuals in touch with HIV/AIDS housing and services that may be in their area.
-HUD also oversees housing discrimination complaints and help elderly tenants file a disability complaint if they a violation occurs.
+The HUD Exchange Homelessness Assistance website can direct homeowners towards foreclosure-avoidance specialists and put qualified individuals in touch with HIV/AIDS housing and services that may be in their area.
+HUD also oversees housing discrimination complaints and helps elderly tenants file a disability discrimination complaint if they feel a violation has occurred.

 An invaluable homelessness assistance program comes in the form of food.
 HUD Exchange Homeless Assistance can locate food banks and food pantries that may be available within the local area.
 HUD does its best to provide seniors and other individuals with a complete listing of state-funded food banks, donation centers and other charities that focus on providing food to low-income households and the homeless.
 Additionally, HUD can provide information on how to apply for WIC and SNAP benefits.

 If you are still wondering, “How does the HUD help homeless people who are U.S. veterans?” you can also find recent efforts and grants that have been made by HUD.
-For more information about the HUD Exchange Homelessness Assistance programs that are available to both individuals who are currently homeless and those who are at risk of becoming homeless, be sure to download our comprehensive guide.
+For more information about the HUD Exchange Homelessness Assistance programs that are available to both individuals who are currently homeless and those who are at risk of becoming homeless, download our guide.